M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: Graph operads and graph complexes

 Next we claim that the cohomology of $\GC_n^2$ is

-Indeed one checks that this is the cohomology of the subcomplex of ``loops'' (see Figure \ref{fig:loops}).
+Indeed one checks that this is the cohomology of the subcomplex of $\GC_n^2$ spanned by graphs without trivalent vertices, i. e., by the ``loop'' graphs (see Figure \ref{fig:loops}).
 Hence the claim reduces to showing that the subcomplex of $\GC_n^2$ spanned by graphs having at least one trivalent vertex is acyclic.
+For such a graph $\Gamma$, define its \emph{core} to be the graph obtained by deleting all bivalent vertices and, for each deleted vertex, connecting the two adjacent edges.
+Each edge in the core can be labelled by a natural number $k$, recording how many edges of $\Gamma$ were joined in forming that edge of the core.
+From the labelled core graph, the original graph $\Gamma$ may be reconstructed.
+For example:

-Any such graph can be written as a ``core'' with only trivalent vertices, and the edges labeled by natural numbers.
-An edge labelled by $k$ represents a ``string'' of $k-1$ bivalent vertices.
-One can set up a spectral sequence such that the first differential increases one of the labels by one.
+One can set up a spectral sequence such that the first differential increases one of the labels on the core by one, i. e., it creates a vertex of valence 2.
 More precisely, the differential will increase only any even label and map oddly labelled edges to zero.
 It is easily checked that the resulting complex is indeed acyclic.
 Here some care has to be taken in case some labelled edge forms a tadpole, but the argument still works.

 Finally consider $\GC_n^{\geq 3}$.
 We still need to show that we can omit the tadpoles.
 One can set up a spectral sequence coming from the filtration according to the number of tadpole vertices of valence three.
 The first differential hence produces such a vertex, see Figure \ref{fig:tadpolediff}.
 Similar arguments as for $\GC_n^1$ then show that the cohomology is given by the tadpole-free graphs.
 This proves the proposition.